 - experience of habitat mapping and species identification

 A driving licence is an advantage.

-It's important to get relevant work or voluntary experience.
+It's important to get work or voluntary experience.
 Laboratory work and experience of relevant techniques may give you an advantage.
-Involvement in related societies or groups during your degree will also help when applying for jobs.
-Keep a record of any voluntary experience, holiday work, including field trips, and other relevant events and conferences.
+Also, get involved with related societies or groups during your degree.
+Keep a record of any voluntary experience and holiday work, including field trips.

-Marine scientists are employed by marine institutes, universities, large governmental departments and well-known multinational companies.
+Marine scientists are employed by marine research institutes, universities, international organisations, commercial companies, government agencies and not-for-profit organisations.

 - marine research laboratories and agencies.